• Skip to primary navigation

 How to Freeze Homemade Tortillas

-Set the oven to 200° and eat for about 20-30 minutes, depending on how many are in your stacks.
+3. Set the oven to 200° and heat for about 20-30 minutes, depending on how many are in your stacks.
 Then enjoy!

-These thin and soft tortillas made with einkorn will not only taste great for your next meal.
+These thin and soft tortillas made with einkorn (or any all-purpose wheat) are easy to make and will taste great for your next Tex-Mex meal.
 Make them to eat fresh, or freeze them for later!

 Print Pin Rate